Do we become more free and easeful in the face of the unexpected and the difficult?

 with Nina Jensen, Certified Integral Facilitator.

-Feedback is a demonstration of compassion and care that creates and maintains a strong we-space.
-By working intentionally with feedback, teams we can mature this skill – both as an intra- and interpersonal practice that supports the overall intention of the organization, team or community.
+By working intentionally with feedback, teams can mature this skill — both as an intra- and inter-personal practice that supports the overall intention of the organization, team or community.